gdg-yonsei/mlops/README.md

 - [For ML Developers](examples/README.md)
 - [For Infra Managers](server/README.md)

-These guides are for mlflow tracking server setting and usage.
+These guides are for mlflow usage and simple settings.
 If you are a infra developer and plan to set up MLOps, read the below section.

 ## MLOps Setting Docs
 1. Running tracking server with S3 & Mysql